respondcreate/django-versatileimagefield/docs/specifying_ppoi.rst

 Specifying a Primary Point of Interest (PPOI)
 =============================================

-The ``crop`` Sizer is super-useful for creating images at a specific size/aspect-ratio however, sometimes you want the 'crop centerpoint' to be somewhere other than the center of a particular image.
+The :ref:`crop Sizer<crop-sizer>` is super-useful for creating images at a specific size/aspect-ratio however, sometimes you want the 'crop centerpoint' to be somewhere other than the center of a particular image.
 In fact, the initial inspiration for ``django-versatileimagefield`` came as a result